Nubca/Sosana.io/.github/ISSUE_TEMPLATE/triage-guide.md

    - Confirms the kind of report (bug / feature / idea).
    - Adds a clear label (for example, bug or feature) and sets how urgent it is.
    - Asks for more information if needed (we’ll say exactly what we need).
-   - Assigns it to a person or moves it to our planning board.
+   - Assigns it to a person and considers next steps.
 3. After a first review, the "triage" label is removed.

 How you can help